 MYO5B (Myosin VB) is a Protein Coding gene.
 Diseases associated with MYO5B include microvillus inclusion disease and diarrhea.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Delta508-CFTR traffic / ER-to-Golgi in CF. GO annotations related to this gene include actin binding and Rab GTPase binding.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and wtCFTR and delta508-CFTR traffic / Generic schema (norm and CF).
+GO annotations related to this gene include actin binding and Rab GTPase binding.
 An important paralog of this gene is MYO7A.

 UniProtKB/Swiss-Prot for MYO5B Gene